catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 ### Reporting to the Archdiocese

 Canon 1287 states, ‘Both clerical and lay administrators of any ecclesiastical goods are bound by their office to present an annual report to the \[Archbishop] who is to present it to the \[Arch]diocesan Finance Council.’
 In the Melbourne Archdiocese, parishes are required to present a copy of their December year-end accounts by 31 March following each year.
 This may be accomplished by confirming finalisation of accounting requirements and authorising access to the financial reports available in Xero.
-Alternatively, parishes should provide the financial report in the prescribed format in **Template Financial Reports**.
+Alternatively, parishes should provide the financial report in the prescribed format shown in **Template—financial reports**.

 ### Reporting to parishioners